Welcome to ExecTech’s New Motivation Analysis

 If you are disorganized, you and others you are only motivated for brief periods.
 Your energy, passion, focus and mood all suffer.
 You are inefficient and waste time, energy and money.

 Fortunately, the tools for organizing your plans and operations are easy to learn and improve.
 Once you master this motivation skill, you enjoy instant results.
 You clear away the clutter and move onward and upward.

 Everyone faces three types of barriers.
 1. Physical world barriers.
 2. Barriers from others.
 3. Barriers from within yourself.

 - Physical barriers include natural disasters, diseases, energy resources, body limitations and so on.
-Scientists, inventors, governments and artificial intelligence programmers are winning the war against physical barriers.
+Scientists, inventors, engineers, governments, computer innovators and almost all of us are in a constant battle against physical barriers, and we are winning.

 - The barriers you face from others come from competitors, governments, prejudiced people and people who make you into their enemy.
 Handling the barriers caused by other people takes skill that anyone can learn.